Redesigning Transocean’s deep sea control system for safety and efficiency

 Our team built on this institutional knowledge and familiarity with existing systems to introduce new concepts.
 We did this by improving their expected system design patterns with more robust, proven UX patterns and better information architecture.

-This resulted in accelerated understanding of how the system worked, nearly off the charts usability scores, and very high user confidence after using it for the first time.
+This resulted in accelerated understanding of how the system worked, best-in-class usability scores, and remarkable user confidence after using it for the first time.